Published on August 14, 2020

 Past performance does not guarantee future results.

 Rates of return for periods greater than one year are annualized.
 The information given for these composites is historic and should not be taken as an indication of future performance.
 Performance returns are presented both before and after the deduction of advisory fees.
-Account returns are calculated monthly, using a time weighted return method.
+Account returns are calculated using a time-weighted return method.
 Account returns reflect the reinvestment of dividends and other income and the deduction of brokerage fees and other commissions, if any, but do not reflect the deduction of certain other expenses such as custodial fees.
 Monthly composite returns are calculated by weighting account returns by beginning market value.
 Net returns reflect the deduction of actual advisory fees, which may vary between accounts due to portfolio size, client type, or other factors.
 From 1/1/2021 onward, net returns also reflect mutual fund fee waivers in certain periods.

 The Standard & Poor’s 500 Index (S&P 500) is an unmanaged index and is widely regarded as the standard for measuring U.S. stock market performance.
 This index does not incur expenses and is not available for investment.
 Index returns reflect the reinvestment of dividends.
 The S&P 500 Index data are provided for comparison of the composite’s performance to the performance of the stock market in general.
 The S&P 500 Index performance is not, however, directly comparable to the composites’ performance because accounts in the composites generally invest by using a portfolio of 30-40 stocks and the S&P 500 Index is an unmanaged index that is widely regarded as the standard for measuring U.S. stock market performance.

 The fee schedule is as follows: 1.25% on the first $10 million, 1.00% on the next $15 million up to $25 million, and 0.75% in excess of $25 million.
-A discounted rate is available for tax-free institutions, eleemosynary accounts and large institutions.
+A discounted, institutional rate is available.

 Clients invested in separately managed core equity accounts are subject to various risks including potential loss of principal, general market risk, small and medium-sized company risk, foreign securities and emerging markets risk and default risk.
 For a complete discussion of the risks involved, please see our Form ADV Brochure and refer to Item 8.